Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/03-data-structures.md

 export type ComponentType = "mode" | "prompt" | "package" | "mcp server"
 ```

-These types represent the different kinds of components that can be managed by the Package Manager:
+These types represent the different kinds of components that can be managed by the Marketplace:

 1. **mode**: AI assistant personalities with specialized capabilities
 2. **prompt**: Pre-configured instructions for specific tasks